Skip to content

 We've carried Morning Glory seeds since the late '90s, and they've never gone out of stock for good reason.
 They're one of the few natural LSA sources that are easy to work with and have a genuine historical pedigree.
 The Aztecs used them in divinatory rituals alongside psilocybin mushrooms and Salvia divinorum — these weren't recreational plants, they were sacred tools.
 That context matters, because it tells you something about how to approach them: with intention and respect.

 The honest limitation?
 Nausea.
-We won't sugarcoat this — it's the number one complaint we hear at the counter, and it's been that way for 25 years.
 The seed coating and certain alkaloids irritate the stomach, and most people experience some degree of queasiness during the first hour.
 Some preparation methods can reduce this (more on that below), but if you have a particularly sensitive stomach, you should know what you're signing up for.
 According to safety data compiled by harm-reduction organisations, primary risks include severe nausea, vasoconstriction (tightness in the legs and extremities), and potential psychological distress at higher doses.

 The other thing worth knowing: the seeds smell earthy and slightly musty when you open the bag, and they taste bitter.
 Not pleasant.
 Nobody eats these for the flavour.
 That bitterness is actually a useful indicator — if seeds taste bland or have no bitterness at all, they may have been treated or are a low-alkaloid variety.
 Ours are untreated and organic, which is exactly what you want.